About Royal Avenue

-A gravelled avenue adjacent to the busy King’s Road Chelsea.
+A gravelled avenue next to the busy King’s Road Chelsea.

-The eastern terrace was built in the 1840s at which time the horse chestnuts were probably replaced by lime and plane trees, the grass verges gravelled and the gates and fences replaced by railings.
+The eastern terrace was built in the 1840s.
+This was when the horse chestnuts were replaced by lime and plane trees.
+The grass verges were gravelled and the gates and fences replaced by railings.
 It was known as Royal Avenue from 1875.
 In 1970 the road access to King's Road was closed.